torin-k/torin-k.github.io/projects.md

 Over the course of my time at the Slutzky Neuroprosthetics Laboratory, I rewrote their biofeedback system which used [Pygame](https://www.pygame.org/news) almost completely from scratch to:
 * Make the software less prone to bugs and crashing.
-* Make the system easier for participants to interact with and use.
+* Make the system easier for participants to interact with and use fr.
-* Add additional functionality
+* Add additional functionality to training (which has shown a positive increase in helping users regain motor function).
-To do this, I used a variety of Python libraries as well as
+To do this, I used a variety of Python libraries as well as [Blender](https://www.blender.org/), a 3D creation suite.

 The preliminary version of the MINT system was written about in the New York Post!
 You can see the article [here](https://nypost.com/2019/03/20/this-video-game-helps-stroke-victims-regain-movement/).